White House Acknowledges Trump Ties To Stormy Legal Battle Over Alleged Affair

 The White House and Cohen, who drafted the agreement, have repeatedly denied the alleged sexual encounter.
 And the complaint alleges Cohen used "intimidation and coercive tactics" to force Clifford into signing a false statement denying the extramarital affair with Trump.

-Michael Avenatti, Clifford's lawyer, told The New York Times he does not consider the emergency arbitration decision valid.
-Clifford intends to pursue it the civil suit in open court.
+Avenatti told The New York Times earlier this week that he does not consider the emergency arbitration decision valid.
+Clifford intends to pursue the civil suit in open court.

 @michaelavenatti@StormyDaniels @andersoncooper@60minutes pic.twitter.com/U3pf6DHEaf— Michael Avenatti (@MichaelAvenatti) March 8, 2018